Single-member LLCs for investing: What you need to know

-If you’re looking for a way to invest your money and keep it separate from your personal finances, you may be considering setting up a single-member LLC.
+If you’re looking for a way to invest your money and keep it separate from your finances, you may consider setting up a single-member LLC.

 This type of Limited Liability Company (LLC) is perfect for investing, and it has several advantages over other types of businesses.
 In this article, we will discuss the benefits of using a single-member LLC for investing and provide some tips on how to get started.